-- In the event of a power failure, only the Standard burners can be manually lit.
-It is necessary to light each one individually. - If the cooktop is being used when the power failure occurs, turn all knobs to the OFF position. - The Standard STAR[®] burners can be lit by holding a match at the ports and turning the control knob to the HI position.
-Wait until the flame is burning all around the burner cap before adjusting the flame to the desired level. - DO NOT attempt to light the two left and two right XLO[®] burners manually during a power failure.
-These burners are equipped with the ExtraLow[®] feature and cannot be lit manually. - If an ExtraLow burner is on when a power failure occurs, it cannot be turned back on until the knob is first turned to the OFF position. - The griddle or grill accessory cannot be used during a power failure. - If you smell gas, refer to safety precautions listed on page 1.
+- In the event of a power failure, only the standard burners can be manually lit.
+It is necessary to light each one individually.
+If the cooktop is being used when the power failure occurs, turn all knobs to the OFF position. - The standard burners can be lit by holding a match at the ports and turning the control knob to the HI position.
+Wait until the flame is burning all around the burner cap before adjusting the flame to the desired height. - The ExtraLow burners cannot be used during a power failure.
+Be sure to turn them off. - If an ExtraLow burner is on when a power failure occurs, it cannot be turned back on until the knob is first turned off. - The griddle cannot be used during a power failure. - If you smell gas, refer to safety precautions in the front of this manual.